Do you want to know more about Parkinson's? PDF's materials provide information about symptoms, medications, resources & more.

 - Approximately 60,000 Americans are diagnosed with Parkinson's disease each year, and this number does not reflect the thousands of cases that go undetected.

-- An estimated seven to 10 million people worldwide are living with Parkinson's disease.
+- More than 10 million people worldwide are living with Parkinson's disease.

 - Incidence of Parkinson’s increases with age, but an estimated four percent of people with PD are diagnosed before the age of 50.